nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `list`

-### Sorting all persons : `sort`

-Displays all clients in the HustleBook according to previous date met.
-Flagged clients are displayed before unflaggeed clients.

-Format: `sort`

 ### Flagging a person : `flag`

 Flag a person in the HustleBook to mark them as important.
 Can also be used to unflag the person.